Home

 Template 3: The Fact Checker

 Use this when accuracy matters.
-It forces the model to slow down and verify.
+It forces the model to verify instead of just sounding correct.

 Starting template (copy and paste)